-Because the internal combustion engine in hybrid vehicles is built to automatically switch off when idle, this presented a problem when waiting at traffic signals.
+Because the internal combustion engine in hybrid vehicles is built to switch off when idle automatically, this presented a problem when waiting at traffic signals.

-Additionally, it made it possible for the compressor to operate in any AC mode at the appropriate RPM for maximum efficiency without being impacted by the engine’s speed.
+Additionally, it allowed the compressor to operate in any AC mode at the appropriate RPM for maximum efficiency without being impacted by the engine’s speed.

-Some hybrid car AC compressors (namely in Honda hybrids) are driven by two pulleys rather than being totally electric.
+Some hybrid car AC compressors (in Honda hybrids) are driven by two pulleys rather than being electric.

-One pulley is driven by an electric motor, and the other is driven by an internal combustion engine through a conventional belt.
+An electric motor drives one pulley, and an internal combustion engine causes the other through a conventional belt.

-This sort of hybrid auto air conditioning system reduces fuel consumption because the compressor only uses the high-voltage electric motor while the car is stationary.
+This hybrid auto air conditioning system reduces fuel consumption because the compressor only uses the high-voltage electric motor while the car is stationary.